plv8/plv8/doc/plv8.md

 With plv8.find_function(), you can look up other plv8 functions.
 If they are not the plv8 function, it errors out.
 The function signature parameter to plv8.find_function() is either of regproc (function name only) or regprocedure (function name with argument types).
+You can make use of internal type for arguments and void type for return type for the pure JavaScript function to make sure any invocation from SQL statement should not happen.

 The plv8 object provides version string as `plv8.version`.
 This string corresponds to plv8 module version.
 Note this is not the extension version.